 OPENCGA_HOME.
 If none of this is properly set, the webservices will not work.

-Serving the webservices using the admin command line.
+The OpenCGA admin command line allows users to run embedded REST server.
 These webservices will be served with Jetty as follows:

 /opencga-admin.sh server rest --start -p

 Warning: This method is still under development.